Why is my roof vent leaking

 Roofing

-The answer to 'why is my roof vent leaking' is that there are several common causes, including improper installation, damage to the vent flashing, or deterioration of the sealant around the vent.
-Symptoms of a leaking roof vent can include water stains on the ceiling or walls around the vent, mold or mildew growth, and even dripping water.
+The answer to 'why is my roof vent leaking' is that a roof vent can leak for several common reasons, including worn or damaged seals, improper installation, or damage to the vent itself.
+Symptoms of a leaking roof vent may include water stains around the vent, mold or mildew growth, and even dripping water inside the home.

 Step-by-Step Guide